continuing professional education

 The Register values on-going professional development, however, the proposal to require continuing education credits has been tabled by the Board of Directors due to the COVID-19 crisis.
 We will revisit this issue in the fall or whenever it seems appropriate to do so.
-No continuing education credits will be required for at least the rest of 2020.
+No continuing education credits will be required at this time.

 INFORMATION AND CRITERIA FOR PROGRAM CERTIFICATION

 The Register of Professional Archaeologists recognizes that archaeological training is a lifelong endeavor.
 The Register’s code of conduct states that it is an archaeologist’s responsibility to “stay informed and knowledgeable about developments in her/his field or fields of specialization” (2.1.b) and that an archaeologist shall not “undertake any research that affects the archaeological resource base for which she/he is not qualified” (1.2.d).
 To meet these requirements, archaeologists must continue to learn long after acquiring their graduate degree and RPA recognition.
 It is an archaeologist’s duty to stay abreast of changes in field practices, technological innovations, analytical techniques, legal requirements, and ethical conduct.

 The Register does not require demonstrations of continuing professional education (CPE) to maintain recognition as a Registered Professional Archaeologist (RPA).
 Instead, as a service to RPAs and the discipline, the Register certifies CPE programs such as training courses, workshops, and other learning activities that meet the Register’s mission of improving archaeological standards and conduct.
 The Register is not a CPE provider and derives no financial benefit from CPE program certification.